Chrysler LeBaron: Second generation (1982–1988)

 For 1982, the LeBaron moved to the front-wheel drive Chrysler K platform, where it was the upscale brand's lowest-priced offering.
 It was initially available in just sedan and coupe versions.
-In early 1982, it was released in a convertible version, bringing to the market the first factory-built open-topped domestic vehicle since the 1976 Cadillac Eldorado.
+In early 1982, it was released in a convertible version, bringing the first factory-built open-topped domestic vehicle to the market since the 1976 Cadillac Eldorado.

-A station wagon version called the Town and Country was also added.
-A unique Town and Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which, like the wagon, featured simulated wood paneling that made it resemble the original 1940s Town and Country.
-This model was part of the well-equipped Mark Cross option package for the latter years.

-Despite being mechanically similar to the Aries and Reliant, its fascias closely resembled the larger E-body sedans.
+A station wagon version called the Town & Country was also added.
+A unique Town & Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which, like the wagon, featured simulated wood paneling that made it resemble the original 1940s Town & Country.
+This model also offered the well-equipped Mark Cross option package for the latter years.
+Despite being mechanically similar to the Dodge Aries and Plymouth Reliant, its fascias closely resembled the larger E-body sedans.
 This generation featured Chrysler's Electronic Voice Alert, a computerized voice that warned drivers about various conditions with phrases such as "A door is ajar" or "Your engine oil pressure is low".

 The LeBaron was facelifted for 1986, receiving rounder front and rear ends to improve aerodynamics.
 A landau padded top replaced the sedan's full vinyl roof.
-The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries but with an argent surround for a more upscale appearance.
+The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries, but with an argent surround for a more upscale appearance.
 Coupes and convertibles were dropped for 1987, replaced by the all-new J-body LeBaron released that year.
 The sedan and wagon continued with minor changes until 1988.
 A new digital dashboard replaced the analog gauges for a more modern appearance.
 A larger LeBaron sedan based on the Dodge Spirit and Plymouth Acclaim would arrive for the 1990 model year.